If the kiosk is only responsive in certain areas, or not responsive, follow the below steps to resolve the issue.

 Ensure the following cables are secured in the back of the Chromebox:

 Ethernet (if using WiFi, no cable will be attached)

 Remove the cable cover located on the back right side of the monitor to access the touchscreen’s connector panel.
 Once removed, ensure the USB cable from the Chromebox connects to the "Touch USB" port in the back of the touchscreen.
 Follow the same process for the HDMI cable running from the Chromebox to the touchscreen.

-Return to touchscreen to ensure kiosk is functioning properly.
+Return to the touchscreen to ensure the kiosk is functioning properly.
 If not, continue to the next troubleshooting process below.